 Plutonium and enriched uranium sources in the weapons were always sealed, as were polonium in the initiators and other radionuclides in the radiography sources.
 There was risk of DU oxide contamination in the cells.
 The underground C Structure had exhaust vents at the top of the hillside under which the tunnel was located (Last, Gilmore, and Bronson 1998).
 Whether the exhaust passed through high-efficiency particulate air (HEPA) filters is not known.
-According to a former employee, portable gloveboxes with HEPA-filtered exhausts were used to contain oxidized DU when weapons underwent inspections, maintenance, and refurbishment during the SNL years (ORAUT 2006a).
+According to [Name redacted], portable gloveboxes with HEPA-filtered exhausts were used to contain oxidized DU when weapons underwent inspections, maintenance, and refurbishment during the SNL years (McConn 2006).
 The DU was cleaned from the nuclear components and deposited as solid waste on cleaning rags.

-The same employee mentioned that the DU contamination came from spalling, which produced large nonrespirable particles.
-Environmental intake of DU was insignificant because (1) the likelihood of a significant release outside the tunnel was small and (2) the location of the exhaust vent made it unlikely that DU that might have exhausted from the C Structure would have returned to occupied areas (ORAUT 2006a).
+[Name redacted] mentioned that the DU contamination came from spalling, which produced large nonrespirable particles.
+Environmental intake of DU was insignificant because (1) the likelihood of a significant release outside the tunnel was small and (2) the location of the exhaust vent makes it unlikely that DU that might have exhausted from the C Structure would have returned to occupied areas of Clarksville Modification Center.

 After tritium reservoirs became part of the weapons, leaks of tritium into the disassembly cell and out the cell exhaust duct were possible.
-The employee was not aware of any releases of tritium from the disassembly cells, but most handling of the tritium reservoirs occurred during the years MHSMC operated the facility (ORAUT 2006a).
+[Name redacted] was not aware of any releases of tritium from the disassembly cells; however, most handling of the tritium reservoirs occurred during the years MHSMC operated the facility (McConn 2006).
 No documentation about tritium releases into the cells or through exhaust stacks has been found.
 Tritium in the reservoirs was in the form of tritiated gas, which has essentially no significance for intakes.
 Tritium gas converts slowly to tritiated water vapor as it mingles with humid air.
-Not all the gas would convert to water vapor during the time workers would be exposed (Peterson and Davis 2002), but it is favorable to claimants to assume 100% water vapor.
+Not all the gas would convert to water vapor during the time workers would be exposed (Peterson and Davis 2002); however, it is favorable to claimants to assume 100% water vapor.

-Based on similar work at the Pantex Plant, the release of tritium from the reservoirs during normal operations does not produce airborne concentrations that could result in intakes that result in annual organ doses of greater than 0.001 rem (ORAUT 2015).
-Therefore, with the exception of 1962 as described below, environmental intakes of tritium and the resultant internal dose for the Clarksville Modification Center should not be assigned.
+Based on similar work performed at the Pantex Plant, the release of tritium from the reservoirs during normal operations does not produce airborne concentrations which could result in intakes that result in annual organ doses of greater than 0.001 rem (ORAUT 2007a).
+Thus, with the exception of 1962 as described below, environmental intakes and the resultant internal dose for the Clarksville Modification Center are not assigned.

-A Clarksville worker described an accident involving a damaged weapon that was sent to Clarksville Modification Center from the military (ORAUT 2006b).
-The accident was corroborated in a claimant interview.
+[Name redacted], a Clarksville worker described an accident involving a damaged weapon returned to Clarksville Modification Center from the military (Bihl 2006a).
+The accident was corroborated in a claimant Computer Assisted Telephone Interview.
 At the time of the accident, both individuals were told the damaged weapon was leaking tritium.
 No documentation of the accident or information about the amount of tritium that might have leaked has been found.
-The interview indicated that the accident occurred in 1962.
+The Computer Assisted Telephone Interview indicated that the accident occurred in 1962.

-Because the worker was told that they had been exposed to tritium while moving the weapon from the airport to the storage igloo, it is assumed that the tritium leak had been occurring for some time before its discovery.
-The reservoirs were under considerable pressure, so most of the contents would have leaked before arrival at Clarksville.
-However, there was sufficient leakage still occurring to set off the tritium monitors the next day when the weapon was taken into the cell, according to the claimant interview.
+Because [Name redacted] was told he had been exposed to tritium while moving the weapon from the airport to the storage igloo, it is assumed that the tritium leak had been occurring for some time before its discovery.
+The reservoirs were under considerable pressure so most of the contents would have leaked before arrival at Clarksville; however, there was sufficient leakage still occurring to set off the tritium monitors the next day when the weapon was taken into the cell, according to the Computer Assisted Telephone Interview.